zed-industries/zed/docs/src/vim-configuration.md

 ]
 ```

-Surrounding the selection in visual mode is also not enabled by default (`shift-s` normally behaves like `c`).
-To enable it, add the following to your keymap.
+Vim mode comes with shortcuts to surround the selection in normal mode (`ys`), but it doesn't have a shortcut to add surrounds in visual mode.
+By default, `shift-s` substitutes the selection (erases the text and enters insert mode).
+To use `shift-s` to add surrounds in visual mode, you can add the following object to your keymap.

 ```json
 {